Aequivinius/python-ontogene/README.md

 The pipeline is currently developed up to stage 3, that is, entity recognition.
 Besides the development of the following stages, the following things need doing:

 * general
+	* go through the entire code:
+		* make it work with the config.py
+			* especially in regards to output directory
-	* test with bigger data sets (use files in pmids folder)
+		* test it with the PMIDs in the pmids directory
-		* find a way to deal with erronous files
-	* might be a good idea to write a sample control with hypothetical string to show how to use the pipeline
-	* configuration file
-		* go through code and tidy up, get rid of default values
+		* get rid of default values as much as possible
+		* don't spend too much time on file_import.py
 	* a statistics function that appends to output/statistics_date_time.txt

-* text import
-	* test import from file
-	* tidy up unicode() problem from yesterday
+		* might be best done in control.py
-	* export function
+	* add plain text export
-	* also look at title!

 * text processing
-	* export function
+	* add export functions
-		* change folder to output/text_processing

 * entity recognition
 	* export function
-		* add sentence number and origin within document (abstract, title) to tsv
+		* add sentence number and origin within document (abstract, title) to tsv (like in the script on kitt)
-	* check positions
-	* make sure dictionary is loaded correctly, there seems to be too little entries
+	* make sure dictionary is loaded correctly, there seem to be too few entries
 	* find entries like 'protein'.
 Because the internal representation of the NEs to be found is a dictionary with the first word of the NE to be found as key; this leads to some entries having a huge list of potential NEs pointed to by a single first word.
 We can possibly find more efficient solutions to deal with this; possibly trees.

 * parsing